ssokolow/fastdupes/README.rst

 prompts in such a situation while still receiving prompts for other files.

-Furthermore, if you'd like a fully unattended deduplication run, include the :option:`--noninteractive` option and fastdupes will assume that you want to keep all copies (do nothing) when it would otherwise prompt.
+Furthermore, if you'd like a fully unattended deduplication run, include the ``--noninteractive`` option and fastdupes will assume that you want to keep all copies (do nothing) when it would otherwise prompt.

-Finally, a :option:`--dry-run` option is provided in case you need to test the effects of a :option:`--delete` setup without risk to your files.
+Finally, a ``--dry-run`` option is provided in case you need to test the effects of a ``--delete`` setup without risk to your files.